 The brewery brethren of Bell’s Present’s Kyle Hollingsworth’s Brewru were offering up good conversation and beer samples so I headed over to enjoy.
 There were beautiful thirsty people patiently hearing the similarities of brewing and making music from Kyle’s perspective.
 I transcribed a bit of the conversation here.

-I shuffled off into a hammock to sleep it off for a bit and almost reached dreamtime.
+I shuffled off into a hammock to sleep it off for a bit and almost reached Dreamtime.
 I slept through the funk of Trombone Shorty & Orleans Avenue!
 Luckily, Shorty showed up on other stages throughout the evening.
 I heard the he joined in on the Break Science set with Michal Menert and then again later Friday evening I caught him on stage with Dispatch.

 The Dispatch fellas were yoking it up on stage.
 After that nap to the sweet sugar of New Orleans voodoo in the eagle nest amongst the tress, I had to get up and boogie my booty to the cowboys and Indians that wore their war paint in pink.
 Chad and Pete had on some pretty cute lil outfits.
 It was a jolly live version of Tweedle Dee and Tweedle Dum.
 They ripped out Get Ready Boy, and then they had Tim Carbone of RRE join them onstage for Flying Horses.
-I was dreamy eyed from my nap and felt like I had rode a flying horse here.
+I was dreamy-eyed from my nap and felt like I had ridden a flying horse here.
 I opened up as they played Open Up into Josephine, my friend Niki’s favorite song.
 It always gets my blood pumping to hear a friend’s favorite song.
 I know I will have a great story for later so I try to really absorb that moment for better story telling later.
 Again, Dispatch plugged their involvement with the Amplifying Education program and then gave the crowd a real treat when they played Friend of the Devil.

 My friend Ben gave me the heads up that the GrizMatik set with special guests would indeed be very special.
 GrizMatik already is a bit of a rarity, combining Griz with Gramatik from the Pretty Lights record label to, as they say, “cause Electro Soul Devastation.”